haskell/cabal/Cabal/doc/file-format-changelog.rst

 * Remove ``-any`` and ``-none`` syntax for version ranges Use ``>=0`` and ``<0`` respectively.

+* :pkg-field:`default-language` is optional.
+  The Default value is to use the compiler's default language.

 * :pkg-field:`mixins` field allow specifying a sublibrary.

 ``cabal-version: 3.0``